Magdalen College has become a true centre for Lawrence of Arabia research.

 We have designed the site to be both dynamic and interactive.
 In a dedicated blog section, you will be able to discover insights into the Jeremy Wilson archive in real time – as it is catalogued!
 There’s also an opportunity to join in the conversation by signing up to our dedicated mailing list.
 We will use this list to provide further updates around the collections and to invite you to Lawrence-related events.

 We hope that this site will inform, educate, and highlight our Lawrence collections to a worldwide audience.
-Click next below to start your journey…
+Click ‘next section’ in the bottom right-hand corner to start your journey…